Igun Street

 Igun Street, also known as Igun-Eronmwon Quarters, is a street situated in Benin City, Edo State, Nigeria.
 This street is renowned for being the residence of the Guild of Benin Bronze and Brass Casters, known as the Igun-Eronmwon.
-It holds the designation of a UNESCO World Heritage Site.
 Notably, it stands as the second most frequented tourist attraction within Benin City.
 Tourists, art dealers, and collectors routinely visit Igun Street to observe the comprehensive process involved in crafting these objects.

 Igun-Eronmwon Quarters is situated off Sakponba Road, a short distance from the Ring Road Roundabout.

 History

 Igun-Eronmwon Quarters was established during the second Ogisoship period of the first Benin royal dynasty by Ogiso Ere (16 – 66 A.D).
 It was referred to as 'Obayagbon' during this time, translating to 'all land belongs to the king'.

 Igun-Eronmwon Quarters remained within the Benin Palace Royal Grounds until 1897.
 During the reign of Oba Esigie (1504 – 1550), bronze casting evolved into elaborate art forms such as plaques, which served religious, record-keeping, and commercial purposes.
 Oba Esigie solidified the trade monopoly of the Guild of Benin Royal Bronze Casters, designating quarters specifically for them.
 In November 1899, seven Royal chiefs of Benin reported that the place had suffered damage during the Benin Expedition of 1897.

 In 1914, when the Benin throne was restored to Eweka II, Oba Ovonramwen’sfirst son, some of the craftsmen who had fled during the war returned, and the quarters were moved to Igun Street.
 The craftsmen were encouraged to replicate the objects that had been taken by the British, and they began rebuilding their practice.
 Restrictions on the sale of artworks were also lifted.
 Oba Akenzua II (1933 – 1978) furthered this work during his rule, advocating for the return of looted artifacts.